- Type of Publication: Guideline

 The Insurance Companies Act requires federally regulated insurance companies and fraternal benefit societies to maintain adequate capital and companies operating in Canada on a branch basis to maintain an adequate margin of assets in Canada over liabilities in Canada.
-Guidelines A: Minimum Capital Test (MCT) and Life Insurance Capital Adequacy Test (LICAT) (together referred to as Capital Guidelines) provide the framework within which the Superintendent assesses whether a P&C insurer or a life insurer, respectively, maintains adequate capital or margin.
+Guidelines A: Mortgage Insurer Capital Adequacy Test (MICAT), Minimum Capital Test (MCT) and Life Insurance Capital Adequacy Test (LICAT) (together referred to as Capital Guidelines) provide the framework within which the Superintendent assesses whether a mortgage insurer, a P&C insurer that is not a mortgage insurer, or a life insurer, respectively, maintains adequate capital or margin.

-The Capital Guidelines establish standards for measuring specific insurer risks and for aggregating these results to calculate the amount of an insurer’s regulatory capital needed to support these risks (capital requirement).
-For P&C insurers, the MCT defines the capital requirement amount as the minimum capital required, while for life insurers it is referred to as the Base Solvency Buffer in the LICAT.
+The Capital Guidelines establish standards for measuring specific insurer risks and for aggregating these results to calculate the amount of an insurer's regulatory capital needed to support these risks (capital requirement).
+For P&C insurers, the MICAT and MCT guidelines define the capital requirement amount as the minimum capital required.
+For life insurers, the capital requirement amount is referred to as the Base Solvency Buffer in the LICAT.
 In relation to these capital requirements, OSFI has determined industry minimum and target capital levels.
-These serve as a gauge of a financial institution’s regulatory capital adequacy and can trigger intervention actions.
+These serve as a gauge of a financial institution's regulatory capital adequacy and can trigger intervention actions.

-The Capital Guidelines also define and establish criteria and limits for determining the amount of an insurer’s qualifying regulatory capital (Capital Resources).
-For P&C insurers, this is referred to as capital available in the MCT, while for life insurers, it is Available Capital plus Surplus Allowance (SA) and Eligible Deposits (ED) in the LICAT.
+The Capital Guidelines also define and establish criteria and limits for determining the amount of an insurer's qualifying regulatory capital (Capital Resources).
+For P&C insurers, this is referred to as capital available in the MICAT and MCT guidelines, while for life insurers, it is Available Capital plus Surplus Allowance (SA) and Eligible Deposits (ED) in the LICAT.